 The pass

-keyword is used when a statement is required syntactically, but no action needs to be taken.
-It is particularly useful for leaving parts of the code empty for future implementation.
+keyword is used when a statement is syntactically required, but no code needs to be executed.
+It is especially useful for creating placeholder blocks of code during development.

 Example of the pass Keyword